devanshgaira1/Smith_Waterman_tang-nano25K/README.md

 ## How the Code Evolved

 ### Stage 1 — First Working Run (784ms)
 Got the anti-diagonal FSM running correctly on short sequences.
 Verified against the original C++ golden reference.
-First 1000bp run came in at **784ms**.
+First  run came in at **784ms**.

 The bottleneck was immediately obvious: UART at 115200 baud was spending more time transferring the sequences than computing the alignment.

 ### Stage 2 — UART Upgrade (591ms)
 Bumped UART baud rate from 115200 to **921600**.
 Dropped runtime to **591ms** with zero architectural changes.
 Just removing the data transfer bottleneck.

-This also required upgrading to official Gowin UART modules (uart_rx.v / uart_tx.v) with proper CLK_FRE/BAUD_RATE parameterisation.
+This also required upgrading to official Gowin UART modules (uart_rx.v / uart_tx.v) with proper CLK_FRE/BAUD_RATE parameterisation.Both these stages involved short character sequences
 ### Stage 3 — Bug Hunting
 Two critical bugs were found and fixed: